 Ann is awarded benefits of $1258 per month—the typical amount is anywhere from $1000 to $3000.
 This comes in the form of a check that Jeanne can use to pay any of Ann’s expenses.

+Ann does not have long-term care insurance, which might have changed the equation considerably.
 Here at CunninghamLegal, we believe everyone should at least consider long-term care insurance.
 I’m going to pause the tale of Ann to offer some summary information now, but this is a complex topic, and you may wish to view our webinar on the pros and cons of long-term care insurance.

-The policy must be purchased before it is needed.
+Most importantly, the policy must be purchased before it is needed.
 Fortunately, there are some carriers who allow policies to be purchased up until the time the Insured turns eighty-five!
 However, if there’s a dementia, Alzheimer’s, or Parkinson’s diagnosis, you’ll probably be denied coverage.
 If you do get coverage, there will most likely be a ninety-day waiting period before it can be used.

-Today, you can purchase the insurance for a flat rate of say $100,000, which will provide up to about $300,000 in overall coverage.
+Today, you can purchase the insurance for a flat rate of say $100,000, which can provide up to about $300,000 in overall coverage.
 However, if it turns out the coverage is unnecessary, the Beneficiary’s heirs will receive the $100,000 up-front payment back plus interest.
 “Use it or lose it” no longer applies.

 Not all policies are created equal.
 Some long-term care insurance, like VA coverage, allows the Insured to receive in-home care, if desired, and doesn’t require transfer to a skilled nursing-care facility.
 Some offer partial coverage, which may be perfectly acceptable.
 Also, bear in mind that 80 percent of those admitted to long-term care skilled-nursing facilities leave within 120 days, so a policy restricted to skilled-nursing facilities may not cover all long-term care needs.